Home Care Supplements

 The veterans’ supplement in home care, introduced on 1 August 2013, provides additional funding for veterans with a mental health condition accepted by the Department of Veterans’ Affairs (DVA) as related to their service.
 Read more about the veterans’ supplement in home care.

 The oxygen supplement is a primary supplement paid to aged care providers of residential care (including respite) and home care for care recipients with a specified medical need for the continual administration of oxygen.
 Read more about the oxygen supplement.

 Enteral Feeding Supplement

 The enteral feeding supplement is a primary supplement paid to aged care providers of residential care (including respite) and home care for care recipients with a specified medical need for enteral feeding.
-Read more about the enteral supplement.
+Read more about the enteral feeding supplement.

 The top-up supplement is payable to a provider for a consumer who previously held an Extended Aged Care at Home – Dementia (EACH-D) package, prior to 1 August 2013.

 The schedule of aged care subsidies and supplements contains the current rate for the top-up supplement.